mkijowski/lab4-ceg-3400/LAB4-INSTRUCTIONS.md

 ### Preparation

-This lab will require all work be done in AWS!
+This lab will require some work be done in AWS!
 For those of you unfamiliar with AWS please see the following guide:

 * [AWS Guide for CEG 3400](AWS.md)